PostgreSQL

 queries.

-directive in table definitions to mark a table as a TimescalleDB hypertable and mark Timestamp column timescale_key
+directive in table definitions to mark a table as a TimescaleDB hypertable and mark the timestamp column with timescale_key

 to use time-series functions (time buckets).